jonjonsson/Emby-MDBList-Collection-Creator/README.md

 To use this script, you need:

-* Python installed on your system
+* At minimum Python 3.11 installed on your system
 * "Requests" Python package (install with `pip install requests`)
 * Admin privileges on Emby
 * A user account on [MDBList](https://mdblist.com/)